Sorry, no results were found for this search.

 Intervention Image supports image formats with alpha channels.
 Transparent areas are preserved as long as the output format supports transparency.

-This background color can be specified in advance in the initial configuration of the image manager or as an optional argument in the following method.
+If the output format does not support transparency, no alpha channel can be preserved.
+In this case the transparent areas will be replaced with an opaque color.
+This color can be specified in advance in the initial configuration of the image manager or as an optional argument in the following method.
 It is also possible to set or get the background color at runtime.

 Merge Transparent Areas with Color